technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 01/Use Case 01.md

 8. Once your trial capacity is ready, you receive a confirmation message.
 Select **Fabric Home Page** to begin working in Fabric.
-    You're now the Capacity administrator for that trial capacity.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image7.png)

 9. Open your Account manager again.
 Notice the heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
+You will also see the countdown in your Fabric menu bar when you work in a product experience.

     ![](./media/image8.png)

-Congratulations.
-You now have a Fabric trial capacity that includes a Power BI individual trial (if you didn't already have a Power BI *paid* license) and a Fabric trial capacity.

 ### **Task-2: Create a New Workspace**